bsblabs/embed-for-vaadin/README.md

  - `vaadin.widgetSet`: the name of a custom _WidgetSet_ to use for the application
  - `vaadin.productionMode`: to enable or disable the production mode.
 Disabled by default so that debug features are available
  - `open.browser`: to open the browser automatically at the proper url once the server has started
+ - `browser.customUrl`: to customize the url that will be used to open the browser

 When embedding a _component_, these extra options are also available: